Towns & Villages of the Lake District

 The South East

-The most visited corner of the National Park, made popular in the Victorian era.
+The most visited corner of the National Park was made popular in the Victorian era.
 This region boasts rolling hills, sparkling lakes, and some of the most popular attractions.

 A view of Bowness-on-Windermere